Barringtion History, Family Crest & Coats of Arms

 Early Origins of the Barringtion family

 The surname Barringtion was first found in Cambridge and Lincolnshire where they have held a family seat from very ancient times.
 Barrington or De Barenton was located near Caudebec, Normandy.
-They were granted manors and estates by Duke William for their assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Barringtion family